 Even though it was intimidating, this recipe was really easy and tasted positively divine.
 The hardest part was the caramel sauce since I purchased the ice cream.
 Initially, I thought I might make the ice cream, as I did find a recipe online, but then saw it in the grocery while I was shopping and decided that Haggan-Dazs was just as delicious as homemade and quicker.
 I was running behind as usual and was glad to delegate the task to the professionals.

-The only “difficult” part is watching the caramel sauce to insure it was perfect, while also frying the banana spring rolls.
+The only “difficult” part is watching the caramel sauce to ensure it was perfect, while also frying the banana spring rolls.
 While you can make the sauce ahead, I love to make it at the time of serving, it just seems to taste better.
 My husband actually helped me here, so we could get the dessert prepared and on the table in a flash.

 - 3-4 ripe Saba bananas (or cooking bananas)